All BMO Harris branch location ATMs are also available free of charge to Park Bank customers!

 Distributions: You may begin withdrawing money from a traditional IRA without penalty after age 59½.
 Generally, previously untaxed contributions and earnings are taxable at the then-current regular income tax rate.
 You must begin receiving minimum annual distributions from your traditional IRA no later than April 1 of the year following the year you reach age 70½ and then annually thereafter.

-To discover if an IRA fits into your retirement strategy, we recommend you talk with John or Alan to find the best combination for you.
+To discover if an IRA fits into your retirement strategy, we recommend you talk with John to find the best combination for you.